 Step 6: Add holes for adjustable shelving

 Only one of the shelves in this design is fixed; the rest are adjustable.
 This is a good thing, because you may love a particular spacing right now, but you may find in the future you want to mount a picture or speakers or something, and you will appreciate the flexibility.
 On the same basis, make more shelves than you think you might need.
-I used a little Kreg jig to drill the holes; you could easily make your own jig but I was feeling lazy and got seduced by the Lee Valley Tools catalogue.
+I used a little Kreg jig to drill the holes; you could easily make your own jig but I was feeling lazy.
 The adjustable shelves make the bookcase easier to finish, too, because you can stain/polyurethane them separately and they don't get in the way when doing the case itself.

 Step 7: Build horizontal members